A novel finite element approximation of anisotropic curve shortening flow: Numerical results

 For all our numerical simulations we use a uniform partitioning of $[0,1]$, so that $q_j = jh$, $j=0,\ldots,J$, with $h = \frac 1J$.
 Unless otherwise stated, we use $J=128$ and $\Delta t = 10^{-4}$.
 On recalling (\ref{eq:aniso}), for $\chi_h \in \Vh$ we define the discrete energy

 We also consider the ratio

 between the longest and shortest element of $\Gamma^m_h = x_h^m(I)$, and are often interested in the evolution of this ratio over time.
 We stress that no redistribution of vertices was necessary during any of our numerical simulations.
+In the isotropic case this can be explained by the diffusive character of the tangential motion induced by \eqref{eq:csfdeTurck}, since the flow can be rewritten as $x_t = \varkappa\nu - (\frac1{|x_\rho|})_\rho\tau$, as has been pointed out in e.g.\ \cite[p.~1477]{MikulaS01}.
+Our numerical experiments indicate that while the induced tangential motion from \eqref{eq:Hxt} may in general not be diffusive, it is sufficiently benevolent to avoid coalescence of vertices in practice.